zouielouie/BSE_Template_Portfolio/index.md

 # Bryan L Binary Blaster Game & Real Time Planet Tracking System
-My starter project was the Binary Blaster Game.
-It was mostly a solder focused project, where I needed to solder all the parts onto a circuit board.
-One problem I had was with the direction of certain parts, and needed to do diode tests to figure out the positive and negative side of the piece.
-In the end it turned out to be a really fun game!

 My bigger project was the Real Time Planet Tracking System